evil-shrike/artifactory-client/README.md

 ### Authentication
 If your Artifactory requires authentication (probably it does) you'll need to set up credentials.
-That should be done via `setAuth` method.
+This should be done via `setAuth` method.
-You can pass a value of username:password in base 64 or username and password separetely.
+You can pass a value of username:password in base64 or username and password separately.

 Example: